balcilar/gnn-matlang/README.md

 For first 3 column of Table3, filtering.py script can be run with desired task by selection of *ntask* in Line 302 out of 0,1 or 2.
 Last colmun's result can be taken using freqclass.py script.

 ### Table-4
+For Zinc dataset result, Zinc12k.py script is needed for all methods.
+For Mnist75 result mnist75.py script is needed all methods except GNML3.
+For GNNML3, first you should run prepareMnist_gnnml3_tf.py for preprocessing step.
+It saves the preprocessed data into file.
+Then mnist75_gnnml3_tf.py should be run.

+### Table-5
+Each column can be obtained by mutag.py, enzymes.py, enzymes_contfeat.py, proteins.py and ptc.py respectively.
+Just GNNML3 result for 3rd column can also be obtained by tensorflow implementation by running enzymes_contfeats_gnnml3_tf.py